DongQiujie/python_tkinter/README.md

 # python_tkinter

-This is my practice project with tkinter
+This is my practice project with Tkinter